lxdao-official/eipfun/README.md

 We have finished the development phrase as promised.
 Now is in the operation phrase.

 We will add more content on the website, generate high-quality newsletter, co-host EIP-related events, etc.

 And this is the reason why we need grant support.

 ## Team Members

-Project Manager: Bruce
+Project Manager: Chloe, Bruce

 Product Manager: Mike

-Dev: Neal Li
+Dev: Neal Li, wwei

 UI: Wang Teng

 Operation: Tiao, and more